jkbelcher/AudioStemsPlugin/README.md

 ## Audio Stems

-This is a Chromatik plugin containing Audio Stems system components and modulators.
+This is a Chromatik plugin containing Audio Stems components and modulators.

 ### Building and Installation